BucherConnect/coding-challange/README.md

 ### GPS Session Data

 In the `/gps-data/` folder, you will find pre-provided CSV files with GPS data.
 Each file corresponds to a vehicle session and contains latitude and longitude coordinates.
-These files will be imported into the database by the cron job.
+These files should be imported into the database by the cron job.

 Sample CSV format:
 ```csv